TriplyDB/Documentation/docs/ratt-transform/index.md

 <https://dbpedia.org/resource/Amsterdam> rdfs:seeAlso "https://www.iamsterdam.com"^^xsd:anyURI.
 ```

-An IRI can be created with `mw.toIri`, while a URI is created by using `mw.toLiteral` .
+An IRI can be created with `mw.toIri`, while an URI is created by using `mw.toLiteral` .

 ##### Limitation of `mw.toLiteral` and `mw.toIri`

 There is a limitation for both `mw.toLiteral` and `mw.toIri`.
 It is not possible to change the value in the record in the `mw.toLiteral` and `mw.toIri` middlewares.
 The value that is at that moment stored in the record for that key, is then added as either an IRI when called with the `mw.toIri` function or as a literal when called with the function `mw.toLiteral`.

 The limitation is shown in the example below.
 In the example we want to round the inhabitants number to the nearest thousand.
-We can not transform this in the mw.toLiteral function.
-Instead we need to add a change middleware which will execute the transformation.
+We can not transform this in the `mw.toLiteral` function.
+Instead we need to add a `mw.change` middleware which will execute the transformation.

 ```ts
 app.use(